„For the Power and Glory“

 The present study is an attempt to write Makaranga’s story as it can be presented through small hints found in official files, stories from Kavango people, missionary literature, and entries in church registers.
 These different contributions result in a complete portrait of a man who over almost 40 years of Kavango history translated countless official instructions, authorized announcements, bureaucratic statements, governmental threats, judicial proceedings and solemn speeches – without ever having written anything personal about himself.
 In the absence of these authentic sources his story only exists of a string of impressions and images.

-Under these links you will find further studies of the history and of missionary work in Namibia and another book by the author:
+Under these links you will find publications by the author and further studies of the history and of missionary work in Namibia and South Africa:

 Accompanying material: